Chadar Trek 2021 Season starts

-Udaipur girl walks on frozen river in -35 degree celcius
+Udaipur girl walks on the frozen river in -35-degree Celcius

 Ruchika Jain, a 25-year old woman from Udaipur has recently successfully completed the Chadar trek, one of the most difficult considered trekking path in the Himalayas.
 She strongly believes that mundane routine life is not for her.
 Adventures attracted her from a young age especially trekking on high altitudes had been her passion.
 The group of 16 people where she was in had all-male members except her and she was the only person from Rajasthan.
 The journey started on January 29 but nine of the team members backed out finding it difficult to brave the challenges that posed before them.
 The trekkers walked 105 kilometers on the frozen Bakula river situated at an altitude of 11, 150 feet.

-“My very first trek was at Dharmshala Himachal Pradesh and second was at Kedar Kantha in Uttrakhand which is at altitude of 12800 from sea level where I lead a group of 60 persons” Ruchika told Udaipur Kiran.
-She completed her third trekking at Sarpass Trek in Kasol at 13800 altitude where she led a group of 1500 people.
-Sharing her experiences about the Chadar trek, she says ” My biggest fear was how to convince my family to permit me for trekking in minus 30 to 35 degree temperature.
-They agreed after much pleadings and I landed at Leh where our acclimatization session took place for three days”.
+“My very first trek was at Dharmshala Himachal Pradesh and second was at Kedar Kantha in Uttrakhand which is at an altitude of 12800 from sea level where I lead a group of 60 persons,” Ruchika told Udaipur Kiran.
+She completed her third trekking at Sar Pass Trek in Kasol at 13800 altitude where she led a group of 1500 people.
+Sharing her experiences about the Chadar trek, she says ” My biggest fear was how to convince my family to permit me for trekking in minus 30 to 35-degree temperature.
+They agreed after many pleadings and I landed at Leh where our acclimatization session took place for three days”.

 Walking on the frozen river was like walking on a thin sheet of ice which could break anytime. ” It happened often when we had to walk in knee-deep chilling water where the ice had melted.
 Cold bites and hypothermia were other health risks that involved in the trek but finally, all of them were worth taking” claims the young girl.

 Article & image Source Udaipur Kiran